Sunrise on Duke of Gloucester Street in Colonial Williamsburg during a recent trip. More on Tuesday.

 Sunrise at Hangman’s Trestle on the Cumbres and Toltec Scenic Railroad.
 Legend has it that a locomotive was commandeered from the Antonito Colorado Yard and used to transport a Mr. Ferguson to the trestle, the first suitable structure from which he could be hanged for an unknown capital crime.
 Nobody knows if that really happened or not, but what we do know is that the trestle makes a great location to photograph a locomotive at sunrise.
 Next month I’ll be visiting the Cumbres and Toltec again, but will be attending a charter that focuses on the west end of the line, closer to Chama, New Mexico.

-Note: Due to technical difficulties user error this posted late.
+technical difficulties user error this posted late.